-Fasting prior to induction of general anesthesia with ZOLETIL is not essential; however, when preparing for elective surgery, it is advisable to withhold food for at least 12 hours prior to ZOLETIL administration.
-As with other injectable anesthetic agents, the individual response to ZOLETIL is somewhat varied, depending upon the dose, general physical condition and age of the patient, duration of the surgical procedure, and any preanesthetics used.
+Fasting prior to induction of general anesthesia with Zoletil for Injection is not essential; however, when preparing for elective surgery, it is advisable to withhold food for at least 12 hours prior to Zoletil for Injection administration.
+As with other injectable anesthetic agents, the individual response to Zoletil for Injection is somewhat varied, depending upon the dose, general physical condition and age of the patient, duration of the surgical procedure, and any preanesthetics used.
 Therefore, recommendations for dosage regimens cannot be fixed absolutely.
-Specific dosage requirements must be determined by evaluation of the health status and condition of the patient and of the procedure to
+Specific dosage requirements must be determined by evaluation of the health status and condition of the patient and of the procedure to be performed.

-Recovery varies with the age and physical condition of the animal and the dose of ZOLETIL administered.
+Recovery varies with the age and physical condition of the animal and the dose of Zoletil for Injection administered.
 Recovery is extended with high dose or multiple injections, particularly in cats.